benkirk/containers/README.md

 container$ find /opt/local/libmesh
 ```

-### Interacting with DockerHub
+### Image Tags & Interacting with DockerHub
 We support publishing tagged versions of a container to [DockerHub](https://hub.docker.com/) for sharing.
+This requires a user account on the platform.
+The tags applied to images are derived from the directory tree and some optional variables, as demonstrated below.

 #### Publishing a container with `docker push`
 ```bash